 At the School of Humanities and Social Sciences, we believe in thinking critically about the past, present and future to challenge perceptions and better understand communities and people.

 With expertise from gender issues to literary analysis to exploring how the past has shaped our modern world, all our staff members are active researchers.
 This is reflected in our teaching, allowing us to support our students with the latest theories and practices, as well as essential employability advice.

-In studying for any academic award it is important that candidates feel part of a community.
-This can be more challenging when studying part-time and with significant professional and other commitments.
-This programme is designed to help you to develop a sense of belonging to your cohort group (those beginning MA studies at the same time as you) through face-to-face meetings at weekend workshops and through discussion groups using our Virtual Learning Environment (Canvas).
+In studying for any academic award it is important that you feel part of a community.
+This can be more challenging when studying part-time, with significant professional and other commitments.
+This programme is designed to help you to develop a sense of belonging to your cohort group through face-to-face meetings at weekend workshops and through discussion groups using our Virtual Learning Environment (Canvas).

 You won't need to pay fees until you've accepted an offer to attend, but you must pay your fees up-front, in full or in instalments.How to pay your fees directly

 You must pay your fees up-front, in full or in instalments.
 You will also be asked for a deposit or sponsorship letter/financial guarantee.
 Details will be in your offer letter.Paying your fees